 Forex Trading is Possible in Ireland With the Help of CBI Forex Brokers

 Forex trading has taken the world of investment by surprise.
-It has become so popular, that many countries are still playing catch-up with regards regulations.
-The Forex industry, as a whole, remains a largely unregulated sector of business, as there is no one single regulatory body overseeing the whole industry.
-Instead, there is a system of more local regulation currently in force, with individual countries providing their own level of consumer protection.
-This situation is quickly improving, as Forex trading is starting to be regulated on a larger scale, with legislation such as MiFID, and increased cooperation between individual regulatory agencies.
+It has become so popular that many countries are still playing catch-up with regard to regulations.
+The Forex industry as a whole remains a largely unregulated business sector, as there is no single regulatory body overseeing the whole industry.
+Instead, there is a system of more localised regulation currently in force, with individual countries providing their own level of consumer protection.
+This situation is rapidly improving, as Forex trading is starting to be regulated on a larger scale with legislation such as MiFID, and increased cooperation between individual regulatory agencies.
 Those of you considering this form of investment are probably wondering about Forex brokers in Ireland.
 So let’s see if we can explain.

 Who is the Irish regulator responsible for financial services providers?

 Prior to 2010, all Irish financial entities were regulated by the Irish Financial Services Regulatory Authority.
 However, in 2011, a new regulatory body was established known as the Central Bank of Ireland Commission.
-This Commission has the task of issuing licenses to CBI regulated brokers but also has a number of other very important roles.
+This Commission has the task of issuing licences to CBI-regulated brokers, but also has a number of other very important roles.
 It acts as a watchdog for the following service providers and their activities:

 - Credit unions

-- Credit institutions, investment intermediaries, stockbrokers, collective investment schemes, funds, financial exchanges, investor compensation and other issues which are related
+- Credit institutions, investment intermediaries, stockbrokers, collective investment schemes, funds, financial exchanges, investor compensation, and other related issues.

 This might seem like a lot of responsibility, but there is a good reason for such regulation.

-The benefit of financial services regulation is to:
+The benefits of financial services regulation are as follows:

-- Promote sound and solvent financial institutions providing consumers with an increased level of confidence in the safety of their funds
+- Promotion of sound and solvent financial institutions, thus providing consumers with an increased level of confidence in the safety of their funds

-- Promoting fair and safe business practises in the financial service industry
+- Promotion of fair and safe business practices in the financial service industry

-- Setting minimum levels of competency and monitoring and enforcing consumer protection, conduct of business, and prudential requirements
+- Setting of minimum levels of competency and monitoring, and enforcement of consumer protection, conduct of business, and prudential requirements.

-When we did our research regarding the effectiveness of the CBI we were a little disappointed to learn it doesn’t have a very good reputation.
-But we were equally pleased to learn it is trying to reverse this opinion.
-For example, at the beginning of 2016, it made threats to revoke the licenses of 20 CBI regulated brokers.
+When we did our research regarding the effectiveness of the CBI we were a little disappointed to learn that it doesn’t have a very good reputation.
+But we were equally pleased to learn that it is striving to reverse this opinion.
+For example, at the beginning of 2016, it made threats to revoke the licences of 20 CBI-regulated brokers.
 This action was taken following an investigation into the retail investment sector by the Central Bank of Ireland.
 It found there were more than 300 brokers not operating in compliance with mandatory reporting requirements.
-171 of these brokers decided to fall in line with the requirements while 134 decided to voluntarily revoke their authorization.
-So, while the Central Bank may be responsible for supervising more than 2,600 retail intermediaries in Ireland, it seems to be taking its responsibilities much more seriously.
+171 of these brokers decided to fall in line with the requirements, while 134 decided to voluntarily revoke their authorisation.
+So, while the Central Bank is responsible for supervising more than 2,600 retail intermediaries in Ireland, it seems to be taking its responsibilities much more seriously.

 The Central Bank of Ireland has developed a Consumer Protection Code to protect consumers using financial products and services.
-All CBI Forex brokers and other regulated entities are regularly monitored to ensure the Code is followed.
-Any financial services firms are obliged to follow the code when providing financial services and products to the general public, when handing out financial advice and information, advertising financial services and products and with reference to any customer complaints.
+All CBI Forex brokers and other regulated entities are regularly monitored to ensure that the Code is followed.
+Any financial services firms are obliged to follow the code when providing financial services and products to the general public, handing out financial advice and information, advertising financial services and products, and dealing with any customer complaints.

 - Building societies and banks